-The British Sarcoma Group is the association of the specialist clinicians, nurses and supporting professionals who treat patients with sarcoma in England, Wales, Scotland and Northern Ireland.
-It is registered as a 'charitable incorporated organisation' in England and Wales with the Charity Commission, registration number 1154928.
-Registration in Scotland and Northern Ireland is being pursued.
+The British Sarcoma Group (BSG) is the association of the specialist clinicians, nurses and supporting professionals who treat patients with sarcoma in England, Wales, Scotland and Northern Ireland.

 The BSG reaches out to colleagues in Ireland, Europe, the USA and Australia through its relationships with individuals and institutions, through collaborative research projects, and international conferences.